"Picturesque Countryside

 Early history of the mill

-Until then the mill had been owned by the princes or counts, or whoever was governing the land.
-In 1785 a committee of inhabitants of Boulaide petitioned for it to be sold to them communally.
-The transaction took place, but the next year the villagers decided to sell it.
-Anton FELTEN of Boulaide was the first private owner.
+There was a trend toward legalization of privately-owned mills that were formerly crown property.
+So in 1785 a committee of inhabitants of Boulaide petitioned for the mill to be sold to them communally.
+The next year the villagers decided to sell it, and Anton FELTEN of Boulaide was the first private owner.
+He was married to the daughter of one of those important families in town.

+In the 1800s most of the work done at the mill was by hand, and it was barely profitable.
 Typically there was more than one family at the mill at a given time.
 Their livelihood was derived from shares of the flour they milled.
 The townspeople brought grain to the mill to be milled, in exchange for food or whatever other goods and services they produced.
 It was a barter system requiring little cash.
-Millers didn't always enjoy a good reputation, often being suspected of keeping some flour from their clients.
+Millers in general didn't always enjoy a good reputation, often being suspected of keeping some flour from their clients.
+For one thing, a completely full sack of hard-earned grain produces less than a full sack of flour.
+And customers had to be restricted from the interior because of the dangerous work going on, so they couldn't see the process.
+There were large cogwheels and belts spinning with no safety protections.

-Although Luxembourg is today one of the most prosperous countries in Europe, a hundred years ago it was an impoverished land.
-Some of the privations people suffered might be evident in the events depicted here, and help to explain why so many Europeans were leaving for the New World where the West was opening up and reports abounded of fertile soils and unlimited opportunities for a better life.
+In the 19th century Luxembourg was an impoverished land.
+Some of the privations people suffered might be evident in the events described here, and help to explain why so many Europeans were leaving for the New World where the West was opening up and reports abounded of fertile soils and unlimited opportunities for a better life.
 Some 70,000 Luxembourgers left their homeland for the Midwest.
 The hard times in Luxembourg continued until after World War 2.
-For example Boulaide's 1850 population of 1420 inhabitants diminished to 560 by the year1988, but as of 2002 prosperity has returned and the population has rebounded to 790 souls.
+For example Boulaide's 1850 population of 1420 inhabitants diminished to 560 by the year 1988, but as of 2009 prosperity has returned and the population is increasing, rebounding to 926 souls.
+Luxembourg today is one of the richest countries in Europe per capita.

 SCHLEICH-HOSCHETTE